Peeeeteer/r3f-mini-course/database/chrome-extension/5/hint1.md

 ###### Hint 1: Storing urls (Popup.jsx)

-A good way to save data is by using `chrome.storage.local`
+Let's start with `Popup.jsx`
+when we add a domain and click on submit, and to save it we can use `chrome.storage.local`
-You can store up to 5 MB of data for chrome extensions, which is more than we need for our blocked domain list.
+Chrome gives us 5 MB for extension data, which is way more than we need for our list of blocked domains.

-<p>Chrome has  <a href="https://developer.chrome.com/docs/extensions/reference/api/storage?authuser=1" style="text-decoration: underline;">good documentation about local storage</a>.
+<p>There is a <a href="https://developer.chrome.com/docs/extensions/reference/api/storage?authuser=1" style="text-decoration: underline;">very good documentation</a> about local storage.
 Go read it...📚</p>

- Here is a simple example of how you might use it
+Here is a simple code that can get you started:

 ```javascript
   const handleSubmit = () => {